sdmishra123/Time-Series-Forecasting/README.md

 The matrix of principal component columns is calculated as UᐧS (dim nxd)<br/>
 Analyzing the explained variance ratio of these components with a scree plot of d, we identify that the first 3 components account for 99% of the total variance of the data set.<br/>
 Now we can use the first 3 principal component columns of UᐧS as the time series to forecast.<br/>
+We used the above mentioned 4 Forecasting techniques Auto Arima,TSLM,Prophet and Arima with Grid Search.

 Step3: Reconstruction of Original Sales<br/>
 After forecasting the first 3 columns of UᐧS, we need to recompose the principal component forecasts back to the 935 stores sales.<br/>